prg.529.research_interrupted.webp

 _____________________________________________________________________________

-How do we use auto-ethnography to explore different translations of intergenerational trauma?
-What are the ways we can map cognitive labour of self-care?
-And what type of alternative queer thought styles and systems we can create, nurture or negotiate to model sustainable examples of social participation and psycho-cultural dynamics?
+How do people use autoethnography to explore different translations of intergenerational trauma?
+What are the ways one can map the cognitive labor of self-care?
+And what type of alternative queer thought styles and systems can be created, nurtured, or negotiated to model sustainable examples of social participation and psychocultural dynamics?

-The project The Constellation is a series of auto-ethnographic scores and constellations — a fabulatory artistic inquisitions examining different ontologies of self-care, tropes of failure, the politics of rest, trauma negotiation and intellectual neurosis while probing through satirical humour precariousness of societal emotional strategies.
+The Constellations is a series of autoethnographic scores and constellations—a fabulatory artistic inquisition examining different ontologies of self-care, the tropes of failure, the politics of rest, trauma negotiation, and intellectual neurosis while probing the precariousness of societal emotional strategies through satirical humor.

-For this particular occasion Knezović dives into exploration of the different articulations of the politics of rest and the impact of cognitive capitalism on our intimate systems of care.
+For this particular occasion Knezović dives into the different articulations of the politics of rest and the impact of cognitive capitalism on people’s intimate systems of care.
 The diagram is part of the larger research and umbrella project Nocturnalities: Bargaining Beyond Rest.

 Andrea Knezović, LUMEN TEMPUS - Bargeni